danielaLopes/sumo/README.md

 ```

 #### Experiment (E1) Session Matching with Perfect Filtering Phase
 We expect this to take a maximum of 40 minutes.
+This will generate plots in ./experiment1
 ```
 ./experiment1.sh
 ./experiment1_results.sh
 ```

 #### Experiment (E2) Session Matching with Partial Coverage
 We expect this to take a maximum of 2.5 hours.
+This will generate plots in ./experiment2
 ```
 ./experiment2.sh
 ```

 #### Experiment (E3) Session Matching with Imperfect Filtering Phase
 We expect this to take a maximum of 1 hour.
+This will generate plots in ./experiment3
 ```
 ./experiment3_setup.sh
 ./experiment3.sh